 Community Rules & Etiquette and Privacy Guidelines

 Thank you for being part of our community.
 To ensure the best possible experience for all members, the GPA Ethics Committee, in partnership with GPA staff, has established some basic guidelines for participation.
-Please remember as a GPA member you are also bound by the GPA Code of Ethics.
+Please remember, as a GPA member, you are also bound by the GPA Code of Ethics.

-By joining and using this community, you attest you have read and will abide by these rules and guidelines.
+By joining and using this community, you attest that you have read and will abide by these rules and guidelines.
 Please ensure your discussions, shared files, and content are appropriate for the community in which you are posting.
 This is a great medium with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
 Questions should be directed to GPA member services department via the Contact Us link on this site.
 Technical questions on association management issues should be directed to GPA’s helpdesk.

 Please take a moment to acquaint yourself with these important guidelines.
 If you have questions, contact the member services department.
 In order to preserve a climate that encourages both civil and fruitful dialogue, GPA reserves the right to suspend or terminate membership in this community for anyone who is found in violation of these rules.